dib0/elro_connects/README.md

 The ELRO connects hub allows only one 'connection' at a time.
 So running this will discontinue sending data to the app and vice versa.

+Features to expect:
 * MQTT capabilites -- can connect to an MQTT broker and publishes messages on events
-* Real CLI interface with parameters
+* CLI interface with parameters
 * More pythonic implementation
 * No threads, but async with trio